PostgREST/postgrest/how-tos/providing-images-for-img.rst

 Unfortunately, putting the URL into the :code:`src` of an :code:`<img>` tag will not work.
 That's because browsers do not send the required header.

-Luckily, we can configure our `Nginx reverse proxy <../admin.html>`_ to fix this problem for us.
+Luckily, we can configure our :ref:`Nginx reverse proxy <admin>` to fix this problem for us.
 We assume that PostgREST is running on port 3000.
 We provide a new location :code:`/files/` that redirects requests to our endpoint with the :code:`Accept` header set to :code:`application/octet-stream`.